Hazzle/Styling/README.md

 # Styling

+1. Display block vs inline-block
-1. How to scaffold a layout with:
+2. How to scaffold a layout with:
    - Sticky footer
    - Horizontal centering
    - Vertical centering
-2. Overflow
+3. Flexboxes
+   - Flex-direction
+4. Transitions